malak-y/Craftopia/DEPLOYMENT.md

-# Craftopia - Vercel Deployment Guide
+# Craftopia - Single Project Vercel Deployment Guide

-This guide will help you deploy your Craftopia application to Vercel using GitHub Actions.
+This guide will help you deploy your Craftopia application (both frontend and backend) as a single project on Vercel using GitHub Actions.

 ## Prerequisites